MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 - The package `Package: ObjectID` is the Object ID of the package containing the module being called.
 - The module `Module: String` is the name of the module containing the function being called.
 - The function `Function: String` is the name of the function being called.
-- The type arguments `TypeArgs: Vec<TypeTag>` are the type arguments to the function being called.
+- The type arguments `TypeArgs: [TypeTag]` are the type arguments to the function being called.
 They must satisfy the constraints of the type parameters for the function.
-- The arguments `Args: Vec<Argument>` are the arguments to the function being called.
+- The arguments `Args: [Argument]` are the arguments to the function being called.
 The arguments must be valid for the parameters as specified in the function's signature.
 - Unlike the other commands, the usage of the arguments and the number of results are dynamic--in that they both depend on the signature of the Move function being called.

 #### `Publish`